gottacatchenall/ms_sampling_effort/manuscript.md

 What does this tell us?
 If we see two species _present_ but _not interacting_ many times, its probability a true negative.
 What, then, is meant by "many times"?

 Observations of species occur according to their relative abundance, and this can lead to high realized pvalues of $p_{fn}$.

 # False-negatives as a product of relative abundance

-In this section we demonstrate the realized false-negative rate (FNR) changes drastically with sampling effort simply as a function of the distribution of species abundances.
-In the above model, $p_{fn}$ is fixed, however in real ecosystems species exhibit a characteristic distribution of abundances.
+In this section we demonstrate the realized probability of false-negative changes drastically with sampling effort simply as a function of the distribution of species abundances within a community.
 One sentence of how you do this, and that you use both simulated food-webs and real mangal data [@cite mangal].

-Here we assume each individual observation of a given single species $i$ within a species pool occurs according to the distribution the abundances of the species in that species pool .
+Each observation of a species is distributed according to this abundance distribution.
 Seeing two low biomass species interacting requires two relatively low probability events, which is detecting each species of low biomass.

+Generally across communities, the shape of this abundance distribution can be reasonably-well described by a log-normal distribution [@Volkov2003NeuThe].
-Controversies around theory of species abundance distributions and neutral theory aside, for simplicity we simulate abundances from $N_S$ independent draws from a log-normal distribution with parameters [@Volkov2003NeuThe].
-We then simulate a random food web $A$ with $N_S$ species.
-For each interaction ($A_{ij}
-= 1$) we estimate the probability of observing both species $i$ and $j$ by simulating a distribution of $O$ total observations, where the species observed at the $o$-th observation is drawn from the abundance distribution.
+Controversies around theory of species abundance distributions and neutral theory aside, for simplicity we simulate abundances from $N_S$ independent draws from a standard-log-normal distribution.
+For an ecological network $A$ with $N_S$ species, for each interaction ($A_{ij} = 1$) we estimate the probability of observing both species $i$ and $j$ by simulating a distribution of $O$ total observations, where the species observed at the $o$-th observation is drawn from the abundance distribution.
 Here, $O$ is indicative of sampling effort.
+If both $i$ and $j$ are present in the $O$ observations, the observation is computed as a true-negative, and if not, as a false-negative.

 ![False negative rate as a function of sampling effort and network size,